Major League Baseball uniforms: Teams and cities displaying

+The Chicago White Sox wore uniforms which displayed the city name on the home white and away blue uniforms from 1976-81, then swung the other way from 1982-86, displaying "SOX" in large lettering across the chest of both of their pullover uniforms (white and gray).

 A number of teams do not display their team nickname on their home uniforms.
 Instead, they place the team logo or insignia in front.
 The most famous example is the New York Yankees' classic pinstripe home uniforms featuring the interlocking "NY" logo.
-Other examples include the Detroit Tigers' Old English "D", and the "Curly W" of the Washington Nationals (the logo was originally used by the second Washington Senators (now Texas Rangers)).
+Other examples include the Detroit Tigers' Old English "D", the Arizona Diamondbacks' A (which they returned to for the 2024 season).

 MLB jerseys worn on the field have been made out of double-knit polyester since the early 1970s.
 The Pittsburgh Pirates were the first to switch when they opened Three Rivers Stadium following the 1970 All-Star Game.
 The Cardinals followed suit to open 1971, and the Orioles made a gradual change until adopting them full-time for that season's ALCS.

 Sixteen teams debuted double-knits to open 1972; the Red Sox adopted them after the All-Star Game, and the Giants debuted them at home only at mid-season as well.
-The final flannel holdouts, the Expos, Royals and Yankees, converted to open 1973.
+The final flannel holdouts, the Expos, Royals (who were scheduled to convert to knits in 1972 to coincide with the opening of their new stadium, but remained in flannels when construction was delayed) and Yankees, converted to open 1973.

 Jerseys have featured an MLB logo on the back collar since 2000, whereas MLB on-field caps have featured an MLB logo on the back since 1992.
 Until 2007, MLB caps were made out of wool, with a gray underbrim having become common by the late 1980s.
 (The New York Yankees were among the last MLB teams to wear caps with the previously common kelly green underbrim, only switching their caps to the gray underbrim in 1994.)
 In 2007, all standard MLB caps were made of polyester, with a black underbrim to reduce glare.
+Since 1993, the New Era Cap Company serves as the official cap provider of MLB, with all teams wearing the standard 59Fifty cap in-game.
+Players and coaches were supplied with the "low-profile" variation of the 59Fifty, which featured a pre-curved visor, whereas the original flat-brimmed version is sold on retail stores.